jsandovalc/poster/README.md

     Jonathan Sandoval <jsandoval@utp.edu.co>

 ## Tasks
 1. Post to facebook from python/cyclone.
+DONE
 2. Post to facebook group from python/cyclone.
 3. Schedule post.
 4. Schedule multiple posts.
 5. Create web UI for posting a single post.
 6. Post to multiple walls/groups.
 7. Update UI to suppor multiple posting.
+8. Post to Facebook from RSS.

 ## About